10 Ways to Make Your ‘About Me’ a Little Less Boring

 personality.
 You can also mention how what you’re doing now is linked to your

-dream job. - Jot down your accomplishments.
+3. Jot down your accomplishments.
 What are you most proud of?
 When you share

 some of your accomplishments, it shows that you’re driven and take pride in what